DynamoDS/PackageManagerClient/README.md

 #### Nuget
 The Package Manager Client is available from NuGet [here](https://www.nuget.org/packages/Greg/).
 ##### Building the Package
+- Make sure you have Nuget version 4.9.0 or later.
 - The Package Manager Client NuGet package is built automatically when the solution is built.
 The resulting `.nupkg`, located in `<solution>\src\GregClient\NuGet\` can then be uploaded to nuget.org.
 - The NuGet package is built with an `Install1.ps` script which sets `Copy Local=False` for the package's assemblies.
 If this is not the desired behavior, you will have to override the `Copy Local` setting in your Visual Studio project.